otatebe/chfs/README.md

-# CHFS - Consistent hashing file system
+# CHFS/Cache - Parallel caching file system for node-local storages

 CHFS is a parallel consistent hashing file system created instantly using node-local storages such as persistent memory and NVMe SSD.
 It exploits the performance of persistent memory using persistent in-memory key-value store pmemkv.
 For NVMe SSD, it uses the POSIX backend.
 It supports InfiniBand verbs for high performance data access.

+CHFS/Cache provides a caching mechanism against a backend parallel file system.
+Files in the backend parallel file system are automatically cached.
+Output files are automatically flushed.

 ## Quick installation steps